Canadian mom, daughter reported missing in California

 San Mateo County sheriff’s spokeswoman Rosemerry Blankswade said 29-year-old Audrey Rodrigue and her 10-year-old daughter, Emily Rodrigue, were reported missing Monday.

-Blankswade says they arrived at San Francisco International Airport on Saturday, rented a car and spent the night at a hotel in Burlingame.
+Blankswade says they arrived at San Francisco International Airport Saturday, rented a car and spent the night at a hotel in Burlingame.

-Audrey texted her boyfriend in Canada but he was unable to reach them later and reported them missing.
+Audrey texted her boyfriend in Canada but he could not reach them later and reported them missing.

 Most Read Nation & World Stories